-The conflicting nature of Britain’s engineering industry was underlined in a recent report from national body EngineeringUK, a not for profit organisation, which works in partnership with the engineering community to promote the vital role of engineers and engineering to society.
+The conflicting nature of Britain’s engineering industry was underlined in a recent report from national body EnginezeringUK, a not-for-profit organisation which works in partnership with the engineering community to promote the vital role of engineers and engineering to society.

 On the one hand, the research, called simply: The State of Engineering 2016, shows how this dynamic and successful sector is driving productivity and delivering benefits across the economy.